Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 ### :bulb: Simulator
   - RTL design is checked for matching with the specification by simulating the design.
   - The tool used for simulating the design is known as simulator.
-  - Iverilog is an example of simulator.
+  - Icarus Verilog (iverilog) is an example of simulator.

 ---
 ### :bulb: Design